We are here for you!

 If you have any questions, contact your Resident Director (RD) or Residential Life.

 There is a required admission deposit for incoming full-time freshmen and transfer students.
 The tuition portion of the deposit is non-refundable ($100).
 The housing deposit is $150 and can be refunded if you cancel housing before July 1.
-This $150 deposit will be returned to you when you are no longer living on campus.

 As part of the housing application process, you can search for roommates.